OWASP/www-project-developer-guide/draft/10-culture-process/02-security-champions/01-security-champions-program.md

 Security champions also provide visibility of their team's security activities to the application security team, and are seen as the first point of contact between developers and a central security team.

-There is no universally defined role for a security champion, but the [Security Culture project][scculture] provides various suggestions:
+There is no universally defined role for a security champion, but the [Security Culture project][culturechamps] provides various suggestions:

 * Evangelise security: promoting security best practice in their team,